 6- Do not pick at pimples or try to pop cystic acne at home.
 This can exacerbate the problem and cause permanent acne scars.

 7- Wash your face every day with a suitable cleanser.
 Use a moisturizer apt for your skin type after this along with sunscreen usage whenever you plan to step out into the sun.

 8- Use non-comedogenic makeup and skin care products.

-9- Remove all makeup before going to bed using a makeup remover and then washing your face with an oil-free cleanser.
+9- Remove all makeup before going to bed using a makeup remover and then wash your face with an oil-free cleanser.